Mustay-Bey of Lika: Historical background

-Mustay-Bey of Lika, just like most figures in the epic tradition of Bosanska Krajina, has a semi-historical background.
-There is a consensus that he's based on an actual person, but this person is unknown.
-Various theories have been put forward, Evliya Çelebi calls him Mustaj-Beg Hasumović Mustafa Imamović connects the figure of Mustay-Bey to a Mustafa Hurakalović that lived during the 17th century.
-Luka Marjanović, on a mission to further study this figure where he notes that according to legend Mustay-Bey hails from the Lipovača tribe from Mostar.
+There is consensus that Mustay-Bey is based on an actual person, but this person itself is unknown.
+Various theories have been put forward, Evliya Çelebi calls him Mustaj-Beg Hasumović; Mustafa Imamović connects the figure of Mustay-Bey to a Mustafa Hurakalović that lived during the 17th century.
+Luka Marjanović notes that, according to legend, Mustay-Bey hails from the Lipovača tribe from Mostar.

-Older Croat historians help in confirming Mustay-Bey's identity.
-Historical sources mention a Mustaj-Beg that in 1556, was captured by a Frankopan, which later released Mustay-Bey after being a paid a ransom of several thousand ducats.
-This can be connected to many songs in the Krajina region having the theme of Mustay-Bey being captured and released such as "Ropstvo Mustaj-Bega i Vrišić bajraktara" (Capture of Mustay-Bey and Vrišić Bayraktar) and "Mustaj-Beg Lički u ropstvu kod zadarskoga bana" (Mustay-Bey of Lika during capture at the Ban of Zadar).
+Older Croat historians' works help in confirming Mustay-Bey's identity.
+Historical sources mention a Mustaj-Beg that, in 1556, was captured by a Frankopan and later released, after a ransom of several thousand ducats was paid.
+Similarly, many songs in the Krajina region concern the theme of Mustay-Bey being captured and released, such as: "Ropstvo Mustaj-Bega i Vrišić bajraktara and Mustaj-Beg Lički u ropstvu kod zadarskoga bana.

-Evliya Çelebi's mention of how the Bosnian ruler Melek Ahmed-Pasha sent him to buy back a certain Mustay-Bey Hasumović that was captured by the forces of Nikola IV Zrinski.
-Evliya Çelebi mentions that during his time songs about Mustay-Bey were already being sung.
+Evliya Çelebi mentions how Melek Ahmed-Pasha sent him to buy back a certain Mustay-Bey Hasumović that was captured by the forces of Nikola IV Zrinski.
+He also mentions that, while he lived, songs about Mustay-Bey were already being sung.

-Mustay-Bey was most likely the largest authority in Lika and Krajina at the time, as a frontiersman (Krajišnik) and commander who had his headquarters in Udbina.
-Perhaps his importance was also contributed by the fact that after the establishment of a captaincies in Krajina, the captain of Bihać was the supreme authority over all other captaincies of Krajina.
-In Kosta Hörmann's collections it is mentioned that he has a wife and a daughter named Zlatija.
+Mustay-Bey was most likely the highest authority in Lika and Krajina at the time, as a frontiersman (Krajišnik) and commander, who had his headquarters in Udbina.
+Perhaps his importance was increased by the fact that, after the establishment of captaincies in Krajina, the captain of Bihać was the supreme authority over all other captaincies.
+In Kosta Hörmann's collections a wife and a daughter named Zlatija are mentioned.

-Even though legend tells of Mustay being from Herzegovina, it is undisputable that his figure was created in the Krajina region, later transmitted to other parts of Bosnia, Herzegovina and Sandžak.
+Even though legend tells of Mustay being from Herzegovina, the figure was created in the Krajina and later transmitted to other parts of Bosnia, Herzegovina and Sandžak.

 Tales

-Statements claiming Mustay-Bey to be a well respected figure among Krajina's population is supported by Luka Marjanović's quote:
+Mustay-Bey is a well respected figure among Krajina's population, as reported by Luka Marjanović:

 As a result of the mentioned conditions, in which people lived, fought and reconciled at that time, one person stands out, Mustaj-Beg of Lika, the most popular hero and lord of Lika and Krbava.
 What individual people have experienced and suffered, Mustay-Bey has aswell.
 From a very young age, he was elevated to a prominent position, from which he looked down on others and others at him, from the last "Turk" of Lika to the emperor in Stambol.